Orkes Conductor Glossary

 An approach that routes task executions specified under a domain name to its corresponding worker pool with the same domain name.
 To do so, you must map each worker pool to a specific domain beforehand, then specify the task’s domain mapping when triggering the workflow.

-Task-to-domain can be used to route traffic from different origins (web, desktop, mobile) to different worker pools, or to customize the same task with domain-specific business logic.
+Task-to-domain can route traffic from different origins (web, desktop, mobile) to different worker pools or customize the same task with domain-specific business logic.

 Vector Database